X-ray polarimetry of the accreting pulsar GX 301-2: Discussion

-The estimate presented above was made under the assumption of a homogeneous spherically symmetric wind.
-However, the orbiting NS disturbs the stellar wind leading to various inhomogeneities in the vicinity of the XRP.
+Our estimate was made under the assumption of a homogeneous, spherically symmetric wind.
+However, the orbiting NS disturbs the stellar wind, leading to various inhomogeneities in the vicinity of the XRP.
 As a result, the optical depth along the line of sight can be larger.
-In the first approximation, this optical depth can be estimated from $N_{\rm H}$ assuming that the number of electrons along the line of sight is the same.
-For the $N_{\rm H}$ in the range $(5-20)\times 10^{23}$\,cm$^{-2}$ \citep{Furst18,Armin19, Doroshenko.etal.2010, Ji21}, we get $\tau_{\rm T} \approx \sigma_{\rm T}\, N_{\rm H} \approx $0.3--1.2.
+In the first approximation, this optical depth can be estimated from $N_{\rm H},$ assuming that the number of electrons along the line of sight is the same.
+For the $N_{\rm H}$ in the range $(5-20)\times 10^{23}$\,cm$^{-2}$ \citep{Furst18,Armin19, Doroshenko.etal.2010, Ji21}, we obtained $\tau_{\rm T} \approx \sigma_{\rm T}\, N_{\rm H} \approx $0.3--1.2.